 HSBC – great for no account maintenance fee for 12 months

-HSBC has a business account for each business type ranging from sole-trader and single director companies to larger corporate businesses.
-A HSBC Kinetic current account is aimed at smaller businesses and you can benefit from 12 months of no account maintenance fee before being charged £6.50 a month.
-The HSBC mobile banking app lets you apply in just a few minutes within the app and you can also benefit from spending and cashflow insights.
+HSBC has a business account for each business type ranging from sole trader and single director companies to larger corporate businesses.
+An HSBC Kinetic current account is aimed at smaller businesses and you can benefit from 12 months of no account maintenance fee before being charged £6.50 a month.
+The HSBC mobile banking app lets you apply in just a few minutes and you can also benefit from spending and cashflow insights.
 HSBC Kinetic Business account holders can apply for an overdraft of up to £30,000 and receive the funds on the same day as approval of your overdraft request.
 For more information on the HSBC Kinetic Business account head to the HSBC website.

 HSBC Kinetic Business account pros